RascalSoftware/RAT/docs/source/api.rst

 When the RAT function is called, the classes are passed into internal functions like `RatParseClassToStructs_new` which takes the classes and breaks them down into cells, limits,prior and more importantly converts the project class to struct.

-Then, the `RAT_main` function redirects the control flow based on what procedure is selected in controlsClass.
-One of the redirecting functions will call the reflectivity_calculation_wrapper which starts the reflectivity calculation.
+Then, the `RATMain` function redirects the control flow based on what procedure is selected in controlsClass.
+One of the redirecting functions will call the reflectivityCalculationWrapper which starts the reflectivity calculation.